Home About Services Blog Contact

 What's Actually Happening

-Meta's data center investment near Rayville — just 30 miles from Monroe area is one of the largest economic development projects in Louisiana's history.
-We're talking about a facility that requires not just construction labor to build — but ongoing support infrastructure, housing for workers, commercial development, and the kind of sustained population growth that creates demand for every trade category you can name.
+Meta's data center investment near Rayville — just 30 miles from Monroe — is one of the largest economic development projects in Louisiana's history.
+We're talking about a facility that requires not just construction labor to build, but ongoing support infrastructure, housing for workers, commercial development, and the kind of sustained population growth that creates demand for every trade category you can name.

 Electricians.
 Plumbers.
 HVAC.
 Roofers.
 Concrete.
 Flooring.
 Landscaping.
 Remodeling.
 New home construction.
-The ripple effects of 5,000+ workers relocating in and around the Monroe area touch every corner of the residential and commercial construction market.
+The ripple effects of 5,000+ workers relocating to the Monroe, West Monroe, and surrounding area touch every corner of the residential and commercial construction market.

 These workers need places to live.
 Their families need homes.
 The businesses that serve them need buildouts.
 That demand doesn't disappear when the data center is built — it compounds as the community grows around it.